MrAaronOlsen/nine-volt-motor/readme.txt

 Description

 	I discovered vectors and decided I'd just embrace that can of worms.
 One thing led to another and I decided I wanted to collide things.
-That can of worms led me to creating this game engine.
-This project will likely never be more than my personal learning environment for this sort of thing.
+That can of worms led me to creating this physics engine.
+This project will likely never be more than my personal learning environment.
 It's simple, not very practical, and will never have very good documention.
 With that said, There are Ruby examples of Vectors, Shape and Body creation, AABB testing, SAT collision detection, and MTV reflection responce.
 I certainly didn't find many examples myself...

 V 0.1